bfxy/bfxy-elevator/docs/source/using_the_elevator.rst

 Call
 ^^^^

 Stand in front of the elevator doors.
-The display will indicate the story, that the elevator is currently on or passing by.
+The display will indicate the story, which the elevator is currently at or passing by.

 Press the Call button.
 The button will light up, which means that you have called the elevator.
-Be patient as sometimes the elevator will stop to pick up passengers on its way.
+Be patient as sometimes the elevator will stop on another story to pick up other passengers on its way.

-When the elevator arrives, you will hear a clinging sound.
+When the elevator arrives, you should hear a bell or some other sound of that kind.
 The doors will open and you will be welcome on board.

 Travel
 ^^^^^^

 When the doors are open, first let out the exiting passengers if there are any.
-Do not be afraid that the doors will shut before letting you in — the sensors will make sure you have enough time.
+Do not rush in — the sensors between the doors will make sure you have enough time to board.
 However, do not hesitate to enter the elevator either.
 Wait for too long and the doors will shut anyway.
-In this case you have to press the Call button once again to open the doors.
+In this case you have to press the Call button again to open the doors.

-Once inside, you will see a control panel on the wall.
+Once inside you will see a control panel on the wall.
 Press the desired story button and wait for the doors to shut.
 During ascent (or descent) you may feel a slight dizziness.
 This is a completely normal human vestibular system response to the acceleration.
 The elevator may come in a very exotic experience to your body at first, so give it some time to adjust.

 During the travel the elevator may stop to pick up more passengers.
 Pay attention to the display, which indicates the story, so you do not miss your exit.

-Stop & change Story
+Stop & change story
 ^^^^^^^^^^^^^^^^^^^

-Press the Stop button to stop and exit the lift.
-The elevator will always stop on the nearest level and open doors.
+Press the Stop button to stop and exit the elevator.
+The elevator will always stop on the nearest story and open the doors.
 You do not have to exit the elevator at this point if you are willing to go to another story.
 Press the desired story button and the elevator will take you there.

 Exit
 ^^^^

-You will again hear a clinging sound upon arrival.
+You will again hear a bell upon arrival.
 Look at the display to make sure you have arrived on the correct story.
-Wait for doors to open and exit the elevator.
+Wait for the doors to open and exit the elevator.
 Again, do not worry you will not have enough time to step out.
 The elevator will simply halt and wait for you actions if your exit takes too long.